-Below are six podcasts that feature professionals, interviews, and discussions that provide the insight and guidance you may be looking for.
-These podcasts are currently active and free to download on iTunes, Google Play, and most major podcast platforms.
+A good place to get that information is via podcasts.
+There are a variety of podcasts that give insight and guidance on how to navigate the construction industry.
+Here are 15 podcasts that feature professionals, interviews, and discussions that provide the insight and guidance you may be looking for to grow your business.
+These podcasts are currently active and free to download on iTunes, Google Play and most major podcast platforms.

 This podcast, published by construction software maker JBKnowledge, is almost always mentioned first when discussing construction-related podcasts.
 Hosted by construction consultant Rob McKinny and JBKnowledge's CEO James Benham, this podcast explores the latest technologies that are changing the industry and how companies can use them to their advantage.

-From 3D printing to drones to the latest workflow apps, McKinny and Benham discuss (with a panel of guests) the latest innovations in hardware, software, and equipment for all aspects of the construction business.
-Guests include experts from the biggest names in the industry like Caterpillar, DeWalt, and Milwaukee Tools, plus experts on the latest tech trends and how they can be applied to construction.
-The team recently hit 100 episodes, so there's a healthy back catalog of episodes to listen through.
+From 3D printing to drones to the latest workflow apps, McKinny and Benham discuss (with a panel of guests) the latest innovations in hardware, software and equipment for all aspects of the construction business.
+Guests include experts from the biggest names in the industry like Caterpillar, DeWalt and Milwaukee Tools, plus experts on the latest tech trends and how they can be applied to construction.
+The team is approaching 300 episodes, so there's a healthy back catalog of episodes to listen through.

 The Construction Leading Edge

 This podcast is hosted by a construction professional providing insight into topics such as leadership, entrepreneurship and business.
-This podcast leans toward the business side of the construction industry and is best for owners, managers and entrepreneurs.
+The Construction Leading Edge leans toward the business side of the construction industry and is best for owners, managers and entrepreneurs.
 Todd Dawalt lends his 20 years of expertise in the construction industry and interviews other construction professionals on their experiences and how they've run their companies.

 Dawalt and his guests focus their conversations on running a construction business and navigating the industry, especially in volatile times.
 For aspiring construction entrepreneurs, there are plenty of episodes about getting started in the industry, management techniques in the field and the office, and growing a thriving construction business.